-- Page 1macOS Sierra
+- Page 1 macOS Sierra Review

-- Page 2 Universal Clipboard, Photos, Auto Unlock and Verdict
+- Page 2 Universal Clipboard, Photos, Auto Unlock and Verdict Review

 - Desktop and Document sync are brilliant

 - Siri finally makes it to Mac

 - Auto Unlock is clunky to set up

 - A rather modest upgrade

 Over the past few years, OS X updates have been used by Apple to blend features from its desktop and mobile operating systems.
 With this year’s release, the company cements the deal – OS X is dead, replaced by a more iOS-style name: macOS Sierra.
 It’s a change that makes sense, as it’s a name that’s been used informally for years.

 A significant name change implies that bigger things are happening under the surface, although this year’s free update is one of the most modest.
 Sure, there’s the headline feature of Siri coming to the desktop (finally), but it’s the less flashy and in-your-face features that will provide the real benefit.
 In particular, the new cloud features, including a Dropbox competitor and a Universal Clipboard, are the features that I’ve found the most useful.

 Video: How to choose a laptop in 2016